offbyone/ideas/content/old/general-thoughts/upgrades.md

 slug: upgrades
 status: draft

-Well, I just got handed a new\... well, \_newer\_, system.
-It\'s equivalent to Char\'s laptop, which is more than 5 times faster than the old system.
+Well, I just got handed a new\... well, _newer_, system.
+It's equivalent to Char's laptop, which is more than 5 times faster than the old system.

-It\'s nice.
+It's nice.
 And I can take it home, if I want to.
 Which is pretty cool, if you ask me.

-So I\'m pretty happy \-- I have a real system to work on again.
+So I'm pretty happy \-- I have a real system to work on again.
 Yay me!